 Initialization

-import { initLoopCryptoCheckout } from "@loop-crypto/checkout";
+import { initLoopConnectCheckout } from "@loop-crypto/connect-checkout";

 checkoutSessionId: "your-checkout-session-id",